 Who we are and what we do

-- We distribute National Lottery grants from £3,000 to £5million and over, funding projects that sustain and transform the UK's heritage.
+- As The National Lottery Heritage Fund, we distribute National Lottery grants from £10,000 to £10million and over, funding projects that sustain and transform the UK's heritage.

 - We provide leadership and support across the heritage sector, and advocate for the value of heritage.

+Heritage can be anything from the past that you value and want to pass on to future generations.
 Understanding, valuing and sharing our heritage brings people together, inspires pride in communities and boosts investment in local economies.
-We’re supporting the heritage sector to strengthen its recovery from the coronavirus (COVID-19) pandemic and build back for positive change.

 National Lottery funding

 With every purchase of a ticket, National Lottery players raise money for good causes.
-The National Lottery Heritage Fund is one of 12 distributors of this funding.
+We are one of 12 distributors of this funding.

-Since 1994, the National Lottery has raised more than £43billion for good causes.
-Of this, we have distributed over £8.3bn to more than 49,000 heritage projects across the UK.
+Since 1994, the National Lottery has raised more than £48bn for good causes.

 Our decisions about individual applications and policies are entirely independent of the government.